nurk/8-bit-cpu/README.md

 A while back I found a video series by Ben Eater about building an 8-bit computer on breadboards ([YouTube](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU)).
 Watching the series I learned a lot about how CPU's (could) work and was really fascinated.
 It all did not seem that complicated.

-So after thinking about it for a while and checking my finances (It is not really cheap) I decided to build a variation for it.
+So after thinking about it for a while and checking my finances (It is not really cheap) I decided to build a variation of it.
 But first I did some research and set some goals.

 The research taught me that I should not skimp on breadboard quality.
 There are a lot of people that write about this and the breadboards from BusBoard Prototype Systems seem to be one of the best.

-Next I started digging into what is 74LS.
-I learned that they are TTL logic chips but they are rather power hungry.
+Next I started digging into what types of 74 series logic chips there are.
+I learned that the 74LS series that Ben uses are TTL logic chips but they are rather power hungry.
 I decided I wanted to go with CMOS logic chips because they are more efficient.
 In the end I went for 74HCT chips.
 They are CMOS chips with TTL level support.
 I went for this because I don't really now anything about this and I was not sure if I needed TTL level support in some parts.

 So the chip series was decided and the breadboard brand was decided, now I needed a way to get all these things.
 I started searching for those online and found the usual suspects:
 * Farnell